kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/index.md

 date: "2019-06-05"
 title: "Building a Statically Generated Personal Website Using GatsbyJS"
 type: "blog"
 tags:
  - gatsbyjs
  - developer portfolio
  - statically generated
 ---
-A personal website is a great tool for showing the world exactly what you're about.
+A personal website is a great tool for showing the world exactly who you are and what you do.
 It can be a great way of displaying your best projects, sharing your thoughts, and helping people connect with you.
-It makes sense for most developers to have one since they do most of their business online.
+It makes sense for most developers to have one since they conduct most of their business online.
 <!-- end -->
 Your website is a showcase of your skills and therefore, should also be a display of your skills in and of themselves.
-The quality of the website reflects your competence as a developer and shows visitors exactly what kind of work ethic you have.
+The quality of the website reflects your competence as a developer and is a testament to your work ethic.

-No matter if you're doing contracts or you're maintaining a website for display to company recruiters, your website should be developed with high quality.
+Whether you're doing contract work for a client or you're simply maintaining a website for display to company recruiters, your website should be developed with high quality.

 In order to ensure a smooth experience for both the user and you as a developer, it is essential for a personal website to cover the following three foundational pillars:

-  1. __Performance__ - The website should load quickly on first load as well as between pages
+ 1. __Performance__ - The website should load quickly on the first load as well as in between pages
-  2. __Design__ -  The design should be simple and intuitive yet appealing
+ 2. __Design__ -  The design should be simple and intuitive, yet appealing
  3. __Maintainability__ - Adding posts and editing the website should not be overbearing

 [GatsbyJS](https://www.gatsbyjs.org/) is the perfect framework that will allow you to seamlessly cover these pillars.